-General rating revenue is less than the forecasted amount in the Long Term Plan.
-This is due to the proposal to reduce the general rate annual increase from 7.22% (as forecast in the Long Term Plan) to 0%, compounded by the reduced rates increase in 2013/14 from 6.45% (as proposed in the Long Term Plan) to 3%.
+Targeted rating revenue is less than the forecasted amount in the Long Term Plan.
+This is due to the reduction in the average region wide rate annual increase from 7.22% (as forecast in the Long Term Plan) to 0%, compounded by the reduced rates increase in 2013/14 from 6.45% (as proposed in the Long Term Plan) to 3%.